 The development is located in the Hucknall Primary Planning Area and would generate 43 additional primary school places.
 There is currently insufficient capacity to accommodate the additional pupils generated.
-As a result, the County Council would see a primary contribution of £749,318 (43 x £17,426 per place).
+As a result, the County Council would see a primary contribution of £801,596 (46 places x £17,426).